lemrey/sdk-nrf/applications/nrf_desktop/README.rst

       * Bluetooth uses Nordic's SoftDevice link layer without LLPM and is configured to act as a central.
         Input data comes from Bluetooth and is retransmitted to USB.
       * The configuration with the B0 bootloader is set as default.

+Sample gaming mouse (nrf54h20dk_nrf54h20_cpuapp\@soc1)
+      * The configuration uses the nRF54H20 Preview Development Kit.
+      * The application is configured to act as a gaming mouse.
+      * Both Bluetooth LE and USB transports are enabled.
+      * USB uses High-Speed mode to achieve better HID report rate (up to 8000 HID reports per second).
+      * Bluetooth LE is configured to use Nordic's SoftDevice Link Layer without LLPM.
+        The LLPM is currently not supported for this SoC.
+      * Inputs are simulated based on the hardware button presses.
+        By default, the device generates ``1000`` motion per second of pressing a button.
+        This is done to limit the speed of the mouse cursor, but it could also lead to motion set to ``0`` in some of the HID reports for USB High-Speed use case.
+        See the :ref:`nrf_desktop_motion_report_rate` documentation section for details.
+      * The configuration does not use any bootloader.
+      * In ``debug`` configuration, logs are provided through the UART.
+        For detailed information on working with the nRF54H20 PDK, see the :ref:`ug_nrf54h20_gs` documentation.

 .. _porting_guide_adding_board: